matacoder/senior/README.md

 ## Raw strings

-Python raw string is created by prefixing a string literal with ‘r’ or ‘R’.
+Python raw string is created by prefixing a string literal with 'r' or 'R'.
 Python raw string treats backslash (\) as a literal character.
-This is useful when we want to have a string that contains backslash and don’t want it to be treated as an escape character.
+This is useful when we want to have a string that contains backslash and don't want it to be treated as an escape character.

 ## Unicode and ASCII strings